rahulkadukar/epub/README.md

 # pandoc
-A template made from markdown that can be converted to anything
+A template made from markdown that can be converted to anything.